kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 ## Dependencies

-There are other Kyma modules that are watched by Serverless Operator:
+Serverless Operator also watches other Kyma modules, such as:
  - Telemetry (soft dependency)

-The Telementry module is not required to install Serverless module.
-If it is identified, it may deliver default values for the trace endpoint in the Serverless configuration.
+You are not required to install the Telemetry module in order to install the Serverless module.
+If the Telemetry module is identified, it may deliver default values for the trace endpoint in the Serverless configuration.
-The detected and used endpoints is a part of the Serverless CR status.
+The detected and used endpoints are a part of the Serverless CR status.

 ![deps](../assets/modular-serverless.drawio.svg)